domeide/sublime-docker/README.md

 SublimeDocker
 =============

 A Sublime Text package that include some build systems that use [http://blog.docker.com/2014/09/docker-hub-official-repos-announcing-language-stacks/](Docker Language Stacks).
-It currently run python scripts and will soon support c/c++ (gcc), clojure, go (golang), hy (hylang), java, node, perl, php, python, rails, and ruby.
+It currently build python, ruby, perl, c/c++ (gcc), clojure, go (golang), java, Dockerfile and Fig configuration files.

 # Prerequisite

 Requires Docker.
-You can get it here https://get.docker.com/
+You can get it here https://get.docker.com/ Your user [https://docs.docker.com/installation/ubuntulinux/#giving-non-root-access](should belong to the Docker group) to run docker without using `sudo`.

 # Installation